-Why Do We Eat Certain Foods at Easter and Passover?
+Why Do We Eat Ham and Eggs at Easter (and Matzoh at Passover)?

 Ever wonder why we eat ham and hot cross buns at Easter, and matzoh at Passover?
 We explain where the traditions came from.

-‘Tis the season for Easter and Passover.
+‘Tis the season for Easter ham and eggs, Easter and Passover.
 While there are many celebrations, customs, and religious observations that occur this week, there are also many traditional foods that are served and consumed.
 Ever wonder why we eat certain Passover and Easter foods during these holidays?

 Traditional Foods Eaten at Passover